 HAPPY RELEASE DAY, SHADOWHUNTER CHRONICLES FANS! 😀

-Another long waiting period has come to end because Cassandra Clare’s Lord of Shadowas is finally available in bookstores and online!
+Another long waiting period has come to an end because Cassandra Clare’s Lord of Shadowas is finally available in bookstores and online!
 I got an early copy thanks to Cassie’s English publisher Simon & Schuster UK ♥ so I do have a release day review for you.
 All the information that are revealed in the following review can already be found online (here, for instance) and will be the only ‘spoilers’ that are mentioned unless stated otherwise.

 Would you trade your soul mate for your soul?